Sony A7S II vs Panasonic GH5s

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Sony A7S II and the Panasonic GH5s?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (12 vs 9.9MP) with a 12% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.